mimoduo/mimogear/docs/postcss/elements.md

 ##Sprite

-The sprite partial is used to add the width and height for each symbol that is included in the generated svg sprite.
+The sprite partial is used to add a width and height for each symbol that is included in the generated svg sprite.
 The example below styles a symbol called "mage" with a given width and height.
 This selector should be nested within `.symbol {}` inside the sprite partial.

 **Postcss**